dvidos/handcrafted-os/src/kernel/filesys/simple/readme.md

 # simple file system

-## Simplest file system, as a fun exercise.
+## Simple file system, as a fun exercise.

 - reading/writing in blocks.
 Each block can be 512, 1K, 2K or 4K.
     - because it's faster this way, instad of sectors alone